 My aunt passed away six months ago and as sole heir and executor I was left the property in Wisbech.
 The house had a relatively small loan left on it of around £8000.
 I want to transfer the title deeds into my name whilst I re-mortgage to Skipton, pay off the mortgage.
 Is this possible?

 Given you plan to re-mortgage then Skipton will require that you use a conveyancer on the Skipton conveyancing panel.
 Here is link to the Land Registry online guidance around what to do when a property owner dies.
 This will help you to understand the registration process behind changing the details re the registered title. in your case it would appear that you are effectively purchasing the property from the estate.
 Your Skipton conveyancing panel solicitor pays the new mortgage money into the estate, the estate pays off the old mortgage, the charge is released and you become the owner and the Skipton mortgage is registered as a charge at the Land Registry.

 I am purchasing a house and the solicitor has referenced Chancel Repair for which the house may be liable given it’s proximity to the area of such a church.
 He has recommended insurance.
 Is this strictly appropriate for conveyancing in Wisbech

-Unless a prior acquisition of the premises took place after 12 October 2013 you may take it that conveyancing practitioners conducting conveyancing in Wisbech to continue to suggest a chancel search and or chancel repair liability policy.
+Unless a prior purchase of the house took place post 12 October 2013 you may assume that conveyancing practitioners conducting conveyancing in Wisbech to continue to suggest a chancel search and or chancel repair liability policy.